-Last Updated on October 2, 2020 by Chenée Lewis
+Last Updated on January 20, 2022 by Chenée Lewis

-For me, blueberry muffins are such a classic snack — I remember having them a lot growing up, from a coffee shop that was near where we lived.
+For me, blueberry muffins are such a classic snack -- I remember having them a lot growing up, from a coffee shop that was near where we lived.
 They were always huge, and so good for a snack on the way to school.
 These fluffy, moist lemon blueberry buttermilk muffins are perfect for a quick breakfast in the mornings, but also great as an afternoon snack or even a less sweet dessert.
-Or, for dinner — I don't judge!
-My point is, make this lemon blueberry muffins recipe and you will not have trouble finding an occasion to enjoy them!
+Or, for dinner -- I don't judge!
+My point is, make this lemon buttermilk blueberry muffins recipe and you will not have trouble finding an occasion to enjoy them!

-These lemon blueberry muffins are made with buttermilk to add flavor, lemon zest to complement the blueberries and brighten up the flavors, and they are topped with turbinado sugar.
+These blueberry muffins are made with buttermilk to add flavor, lemon zest to complement the blueberries and brighten up the flavors, and they are topped with turbinado sugar.
 Here's everything you'll need to make them: